 The documents below are intended to provide additional information for staff and student researchers which may be of assistance in designing and planning your research project, including reference to national and professional organisations, publications, journals and articles related to ethical practice in different disciplines.

-Researchers may also find the Economic and Social Research Council’s (ESRC) Points for Planning Research and UKRIO (UK Research Integrity Office) checklist useful in planning their research.
+Researchers may also find the Economic and Social Research Council’s (ESRC) Points for Planning Research and UKRIO (UK Research Integrity Office) checklists useful in planning their research.
 These highlight potential issues to researchers which should be considered prior to submitting your application for ethical approval.

 Professional Associations and Codes of Practice (pdf)